PolakAllen/pyconst/const/readme.md

     @maymutate(self.var) # and implicitly, nomutate everything else def object_method(can_use_any_variable_name_as_self, ...)

-currently only mutations blocking works mutation assertions can be bound to any object, list, dictionary mutation assertions can be bound to functions as well
+Currently only mutations blocking works mutation assertions can be bound to any object, list, dictionary mutation assertions can be bound to functions as well

 Why?
 ----

 Because we expect that these assertions could be violated.
-Accidently forgetting some part of the design, a typographical mistake, or perhaps some miscommunication.
+Accidentally forgetting some part of the design, a typographical mistake, or perhaps some miscommunication.